siddhartha-gadgil/DeptWeb/_auto-seminars/2014/2014-4-11-mr-jaikrishnan-janardhanan-iisc.md

 date: 2014-4-11
 speaker: "Mr. Jaikrishnan Janardhanan IISc"
 title: "On the structure of proper holomorphic mappings"
 time: "2:30 - 3:30pm"
-venue: "Lecture Hall I, Department of Mathematics"
+time: "Lecture Hall I, Department of Mathematics"
 ---
 The aim of this thesis is to give explicit descriptions of the set of proper holomorphic mappings between two complex